caendesilva/php-directory-listing/README.md

 # php-directory-listing
 Generate a directory listing HTML file for the current directory.

 Works without dependencies, contained in a single file.
+Indented as a polyfill for static sites.

 ## Attributions